 If you arrive and do not see your driver/missionary, do not leave the airport.
 They will be there to pick you up.
 Do not panic.
 Traffic often causes major delays.
 Once your luggage is loaded, the trip from the Ezeiza International Airport to your apartment or hotel can take anywhere between 1 to 2 hours.

-Ask someone to guide you to a phone.
+So, find a place to sit down and wait for 30 minutes.
 Once your luggage is loaded, the trip from the Ezeiza International Airport to your apartment or hotel will probably take take 1 to 2 hours.

 You will not be able to sell back your Argentine pesos for U.S. dollars and do not exchange money at the airport.
 The currency of Argentina is the peso.
 Currently, about 13.5 pesos are equivalent to 1 US dollar.
 Argentina is experiencing high rates of inflation right now, so the exchange rate can vary from 13.0 to 13.5 Argentine pesos per U.S. dollar at any time.
 You will have the opportunity to withdraw Argentine Pesos from an ATM at the Airport upon arrival.
 Also, so not exchange money on the streets.
 Many street exchangers (you’ll hear the screaming “CAMBIO!”) push counterfeit pesos.
 Talk to your IMB missionaries about the best place to exchange when you get here.